 Meg Woof (The Wire magazine online).
 Sept.
 2021 online preview and video.

 “It’s a great thing.
 Paul Rooney, always up to something good…” Michael Fenton (Fenny), On the Wire (Otwradio on Mixcloud and occasionally BBC Radio Lancashire).
 18/9/2021.

 “These eight tracks have been created over a period of two decades, mostly using texts derived from call centre operatives.
 They occupy a space where folk music might have developed, up to that juncture when meaningful tradition and continuities of locality dissolved into the glacial wastes of cyberspace, global capitalism and the unsolicited sales pitch.”
 Julian Cowley (The Wire magazine).
 Oct.
 2021.

 “Service Industries I makes strip-lit minimalist psalmodies from call centre conversations of invisible workforces… It’s a profound, political, and holy work, worth a thousand Panoramas.”
-Stewart Lee (The Idler magazine).
-Forthcoming: Nov.-Dec.
+Stewart Lee (writer and comedian).
+Via email.
+Oct.
 2021.

 “…Dandelion favourite Paul Rooney.
 I know I’m not the only fan of the new album Surface Industries on Owd Scrat: well worth your attention, the entire thing.”
 Thomas Blatchford (Dandelion Radio).
 Nov.
 2021.

 “A great tune from a great album, Paul Rooney working with Jackie Oates, and Stay Polite…” Leo Gilbert (Dandelion Radio).
 Dec.
 2021.